EMeyerLab/ipdtools/README.md

 ## Python API

-ipdtools can be used directly in python to predict from a fasta file
+ipdtools can be used in python to predict from a fasta file

 ```python